tslenter/Remote_Syslog/README.md

-A newer version is available: https://github.com/tslenter/Remote-Syslog-Version-2-Basic This is the same 1.x but has some improvements and is written in bash.
-Version 1.x is the new version 2.x basic.
-Currently in alpha fase.
-Feel free to give it a try.
+A newer version is available it will be released around the end of februari 2020.
+The new software is announced @ https://www.remotesyslog.com/.
+This release has a significant boost in functinality.

 Example# Remote_Syslog
 Scripts / Programs to deploy a Syslog Server with TUI and GUI